 Retention of primitive reflexes can be caused by a variety of factors.
 The birth process is a key factor in the integration and processing of these reflexes.
 A traumatic birth (a birth with excessive twisting and pulling, a birth using forceps or vacuum extraction or a c-section) may lead to retained reflexes.
 Additional causes of retained reflexes in children include poor posture, falls, lack of tummy time, delayed or skipping crawling, chronic ear infections, or stress on the child’s spinal column which surrounds their nervous system.

-Retained primitive reflexes in children can lead to development delays, sensory processing disorders, ADHD, autism and bedwetting.
-If the reflex remains retained into the teenage years and adulthood, they can contribute to issues in coordination, sensory perception, immunity, energy levels, impulse control, concentration, emotional learning and intellectual learning. (basically all aspects of life).
+Retained primitive reflexes in children can lead to development delays, and sensory processing disorders.
+If the reflex remains retained into the teenage years and adulthood, they can contribute to issues in coordination and sensory perception.

 Here are some examples of your child’s primitive reflexes and the secondary conditions (symptoms) that may be present if the reflex is retained.